 - On the AWS management console, examine the startup logs for the Services Director instance.
-The default password is recorded in this log, see "Retrieving the Default Password from AWS Startup Logs" on page 75. - On another machine, SSH into the Services Director instance, using the default user and the private key that you have stored on the machine.
-From there, the password can be retrieved using the CLI for the machine, see "Retrieving the Default Password from the Services Director Instance Using SSH" on page 75.
+The default password is recorded in this log, see "Retrieving the Default Password from AWS Startup Logs" below. - On another machine, SSH into the Services Director instance, using the default user and the private key that you have stored on the machine.
+From there, the password can be retrieved using the CLI for the machine, see "Retrieving the Default Password from the Services Director Instance Using SSH " on the next page.

-After you have recorded the default password, you can access the Services Director instance for the first time from your browser, see "Accessing your Services Director Instance for the First Time" on page 77.
+After you have recorded the default password, you can access the Services Director instance for the first time from your browser, see "Accessing your Services Director Instance for the First Time" on page 93.